ditikrushnaroutray/Aegis-Vault/README.md

 ## 🚀 Features
 - **Secure Storage:** Uses a `.gitignore` to ensure personal entries stay on my local machine and never leak to GitHub.
 - **Fast Execution:** Compiled with `g++` on Linux Mint.
-- **Developer Habit:** Built as part of my journey to master the "Basics" before graduation.
+- **Developer Habit:** Built as part of my journey to master the "Basics"

 ## 🛠️ Tech Stack
 - **Language:** C++